 To provide Open Access, the costs of publication in DMM are partially covered by charging a subsidised fee to the authors or the research supporters for each accepted article.
 This Article Publication Charge (APC) is $3750 (plus VAT if applicable).
 The true cost of publishing in DMM is higher, including costs relating to quality peer review; support for academic editors; plagiarism and image manipulation checks; text editing; layout; and online hosting, dissemination and archiving.
 APC fees are set in three currencies, US dollars, pound sterling and Euros, and do not follow the constantly changing exchange rate.
 This means that authors are not adversely affected by fluctuations in their local exchange rate.

 DMM is included in many of the Read & Publish agreements offered by The Company of Biologists.
 This enables discounted or fee-free publication of an uncapped number of Research articles in DMM for corresponding authors at participating institutions (including, among others, the Max Planck Digital Library and University of California).

 DMM has a small budget for waiving publication charges for authors in developing countries and others in genuine financial hardship.
-Corresponding authors based in the countries listed here will automatically be granted a full waiver upon application.
+Corresponding authors based in certain countries will automatically be granted a full waiver upon application.
 Funds for waivers are limited, however, as the journal would not be sustainable without income from author charges to cover its costs.
 Payment requests will be sent to the corresponding author following acceptance of their paper.

 The decision to publish a paper in DMM is wholly independent of payment or ability to pay, and is based solely on the validity and supportability of the work detailed in each manuscript.
 Editors and reviewers do not have access to information regarding authors' financial contributions.
 DMM is published by the not-for-profit publisher The Company of Biologists, a charitable organisation run by scientists to support the research community.